JamesLambert1986/site/app/views/index.md

 # {{page.title}}

 - A series of non-functional re-tests
-- Ran after a bug fixing or code changes
+- Run after bug fixing or code changes
 - Provides certainty that changes made have minimal impact
 - Tracking the quality, validity and size